-June 25, 2020, 10:30 a.m.
+June 23, 2022, 10:30 a.m.
 Eastern Time 1000 Stewart Avenue, Garden City, New York 11530

-Notice is hereby given that the Annual Meeting of Stockholders of Lifetime Brands, Inc., a Delaware corporation (the "Company"), will be held online at www.meetingcenter.io/247518216 on Thursday, June 25, 2020 at 10:30 a.m., Eastern Time (the "Annual Meeting"), for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of Lifetime Brands, Inc., a Delaware corporation (the "Company"), will be held online via live webcast at www.meetnow.global/MC25T7Q on Thursday, June 23, 2022 at 10:30 a.m.
+Eastern Time (the "Annual Meeting"), for the following purposes:

-- (1) To elect to the board of directors the ten persons named in the accompanying Proxy Statement, each to serve until the 2020 Annual Meeting of Stockholders and until their respective successors are duly elected and gualified; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for 2020; - (3) To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers; and - (4) To approve an amendment and restatement of the Company's Amended and Restated 2000 Long-Term Incentive Plan.
+- (1) To elect a board of directors of the ten nominees named in the accompanying Proxy Statement, each to serve until the 2023 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022; - (3) To approve, on a non-binding advisory basis, the 2021 compensation of the Company's named executive officers; and - (4) To approve an amendment and restatement of the Company's Amended and Restated 2000 Long-Term Incentive Plan.